Burning Question: How do I create a Walk Cycle?

 Duik – DuDuF IK & Animation Tools Adobe After Effects

 There are quite a few tutorials on Duik out there.
-Here are a couple.
+Here is a couple.

 After Effects Character Rigging + Walk Cycle